nirmaangoyal/GradeYourTeacher/README.md

 #### POST /create
 - Adds new professor reviews to the system.
-- Updates both Firestore and Pinecone (implied, not shown in the code snippet).
+- Updates both Firestore and Pinecone.

 #### GET /institution/:institutionName
 - Retrieves all professors and their reviews for a given institution.